- Faculty & Staff

 Toner cartridges can be recycled free by registering with tonerrecycle

-There are three boxes available for rechargeable batteries located in University Commons, Reed Library, and the ITS Service Center in Thompson Hall.
+There are three boxes available for rechargeable batteries located in University Commons, Reed Library, and the EH&S&S Department in Hendrix Hall.
 View the full policy here

 Recycling printer ink cartridges